Men's Floor Hockey

 - body checking is not allowed but one may move a player out from in front of the net

-- body checking will be a referee’s judgment call; if the intent was to flatten someone, knock them off-stride, or grind them into the wall or if a player was out of control then a penalty will be called
+- body contact will be a referee’s judgment call; if the intent was to hit an opposing player, knock them off-stride while pursuing the ball, or grind them into the wall or if a player was out of control, then a penalty will be called

-- the only person who may dispute a call is the team captain – if another player disputes a call the player will be given a two minute penalty or ejected (at the discretion of the referee).
-In short, if you’re not a captain, don’t argue with the ref.
+- all players may dispute a call – however, if a player disputes a call in a disrespectful manner, as judged by the referee, they will be given a two minute unsportsmanlike conduct penalty.
+In short, don’t argue with the ref.

-- points will be scored 2 points for a win, 1 point for an overtime loss, 0 points for a loss; players will receive 1 point for each goal or assist
+- points will be scored 2 points for a win, 1 point for an overtime loss, 0 points for a loss

-- in the event of a tie at the end of a regular season game, a 5 minute sudden death overtime period will take place.
+- in the event of a tie at the end of a regular season game, a 5-minute 3-on-3 sudden death overtime period will take place.
 If it is still tied a 3 player shoot out will occur.